meganemichel/nf-tower-docs/hugo/content/docs/getting-started/system-deployment.md

 Nextflow Tower supports enterprise authentication mechanisms such as OAuth and LDAP.

 Third-party authority providers and custom single-sign-on flow can be developed depending on exact customer requirements.

 ### Cron scheduler

-Tower implements a cron service which takes care of executing periodical activities, such as sending mail notifications and cleaning up.
+Tower implements a cron service which takes care of executing periodical activities, such as sending e-mail notifications and cleaning up.

 The cron service can be configured to run as an embedded backend service or an independent service.

 ## Deployment configurations

-We created Nextflow in 2013 to deliver the most seamless experience for data pipelines at scale.

-Nextflow Tower is the continuation of this mission encompassing the latest technologies.

 ### Basic deployment

-In the minimal configuration only requires the front-end, backend and database module.
+The minimal Tower configuration only requires the front-end, backend and database modules.

-This can be executed as Docker containers or as native services running in the hosting environment.

-This is generally a suggested configuration for evaluation purposes or for a small number of users.
+These can be executed as Docker containers or as native services running in the hosting environment.
+Such minimal configuration is only suggested for evaluation purposes or for a small number of users.

 ### Kubernetes deployment

-Kubernetes cluster management is emerging as the technology of choice for the deployment applications requiring high-availability, scalability and security standards.
+Kubernetes cluster management is emerging as the technology of choice for the deployment of applications requiring high-availability, scalability and security standards.

 Nextflow Tower Enterprise includes configuration manifests for the deployment in the Kubernetes environment.